 BetMGM Bonus Code SIBONUS50: Claim $1,500 First Bet for NBA & NHL Playoffs, French Open and More

-Use the BetMGM bonus code SIBONUS50 to unlock a $1,500 First Bet offer ahead of a massive Monday, May 25 slate.
-From NHL and NBA playoff action to the French Open and MLB, there is no shortage of markets to explore.
-New users can also check out other sportsbook promos to compare what is available today.
+Use the BetMGM bonus code SIBONUS50 to claim a $1,500 First Bet offer in time for Tuesday's loaded sports slate.
+From Game 5 of the Western Conference Finals to the French Open, there is no shortage of action to target with your first wager.
+Check out all available sportsbook promos before placing your bet on May 26.

-How the BetMGM bonus code offer works for NHL playoffs, NBA, and French Open betting
+How the BetMGM bonus code works for NBA playoffs, French Open, and more

+- Place a real money wager on any sport or market, including NBA playoffs, NHL playoffs, French Open, or MLB.

+- If your first bet loses, you receive your stake back in bonus bets, up to $1,500.

-- If your first wager is $50 or more and loses, you receive five bonus bets, each worth 20% of your original stake.
-For example, a $1,500 losing wager returns five $300 bonus bets totaling $1,500.
+- Wagers above $50 are returned as five bonus bets, each worth 20% of your qualifying stake.
+For example, a $1,500 losing wager returns five $300 bonus bets.

-- If your first wager is less than $50 and loses, you receive one bonus bet equal to your stake.

-To put this in context, say you place a $200 wager on the Montreal Canadiens to win Game 3 of the Eastern Conference Final against the Carolina Hurricanes on Monday night.
-If the Canadiens fall short at the Bell Centre, BetMGM returns your $200 in bonus bets.
-If they win, you collect your winnings outright.
-The same applies to any market, whether you are backing Jalen Brunson and the New York Knicks to complete the sweep over Cleveland, wagering on Jannik Sinner to advance at Roland Garros, or picking a side in any MLB matchup.

-New users in Michigan, New Jersey, Pennsylvania, and West Virginia also have access to an alternate welcome offer.
-Use BetMGM promo code SIBONUS50 to place a $10 first wager, and if it wins, you receive $150 in bonus bets in addition to your winnings.
-The bonus is issued as three $50 bonus bets, each expiring seven days from issuance.
-Win or lose, you still receive $50 in MGM Rewards Points.
+- Wagers of $50 or less are returned as a single bonus bet.

+- Win or lose, you also receive $50 in MGM Rewards Points just for participating.

-Those MGM Rewards Points are part of the BetMGM Rewards program, which lets you redeem points across several categories, including bonus credits for digital play at BetMGM, MGM Rewards Points for use at MGM properties, Marriott Bonvoy Points, merchandise, and Gametime Vouchers for live events.
-You can learn more about the full program at the BetMGM Rewards page.
+Say you bet $200 on Victor Wembanyama to lead the Spurs to a Game 5 win in Oklahoma City and the bet loses.
+BetMGM would return that $200 as bonus bets, giving you another shot at the board.
+If your bet wins, you collect your winnings immediately and still earn the $50 in MGM Rewards Points.
+Those points are part of the BetMGM Rewards program, which lets you redeem points for bonus credits for digital play at BetMGM, MGM Rewards Points, Marriott Bonvoy Points, merchandise, and Gametime Vouchers.
+You can learn more about the full rewards program at the BetMGM Rewards page.

+New users in Michigan, New Jersey, Pennsylvania, and West Virginia can also opt for the Bet $10, Get $150 offer using the same BetMGM Sportsbook promo code SIBONUS50.
+Place a $10 wager and if it wins, you receive $150 in bonus bets issued as three $50 bonus bets, plus $50 in MGM Rewards Points regardless of outcome.

 This BetMGM promotion is available to first-time users in the following states: AZ, CO, DC, IA, IL, IN, KS, KY, LA, MA, MD, MI, MS, NC, NJ, OH, PA, TN, VA, WV, WY.
 It is not available in NV, NY, or Ontario, Canada.

-- Register: Click through to BetMGM Sportsbook and enter the bonus code for BetMGM, SIBONUS50, during sign-up.
-Have your name, address, email address, and driver's license ready to verify your identity.
+- Register for a new BetMGM Sportsbook account using promo code SIBONUS50.
+Have your name, address, email, and driver's license ready to verify your identity.

-- Collect your winnings: If your first bet wins, withdraw your winnings immediately.
-Bonus bets must be used before any payout can be accessed, and BetMGM does not return your stake when using bonus bets.
+- If your bet loses, receive your stake back in bonus bets, up to $1,500, within a few days of settlement.

-- Receive your MGM Rewards Points: Your $50 in MGM Rewards Points will be credited win or lose.
+- Use your bonus bets within seven days of issuance and collect $50 in MGM Rewards Points win or lose.

-For a full breakdown of the platform, check out our BetMGM review.
+For a full breakdown of what BetMGM Sportsbook has to offer, read our BetMGM review.

 - Welcome to MGM Rewards: Earn MGM Rewards Points and redeem them for hotel stays, dining, entertainment, and other exclusive perks.